 Strategic Heating to Keep Warm in the Winter

 Pumping out heating across your whole house can be expensive, but consider the cost of only heating one room or a few rooms.
-This would be dramatically cheaper while still ensuring you have a nice warm space to fend off illness and keep yourself in good health.
+This would be while still ensuring you have a nice warm space to fend off illness and keep yourself in good health.

 By using space heaters — electric heaters that are similar in appearance to a radiator — and following the other tips on this list, you can cheaply heat one room, such as the living room, for long periods of time.
 Just be sure to put your thermals on when leaving to make a cup of tea!